218th Infantry Division (Wehrmacht): On the defensive in the Baltic

 During the Soviet Moonsund Landing Operation, the 23rd Infantry Division was backed by miscellaneous Kriegsmarine and army artillery troops.
-Its forces were considerably by the transfer of 12th Luftwaffe Division and 218th Infantry division.
+Its forces were made considerably stronger by the transfer of 12th Luftwaffe Division and 218th Infantry division.
 The 218th division started to land on the island of Saaremaa (Ösel) on 30 September 1944 and marched north.
-The Soviets forces were not far behind and landed on the northern shores 5 days later.
+The Soviet forces were not far behind and landed on the northern shores 5 days later.
 After some sharp clashes General Schörner, commander of Army Group Courland, ordered a withdrawal to the more defensible Sõrve Peninsula (Sworbe Peninsula.)

-Soviet forces, numerically superior to the Germans, kept up the pressure in October, forcing the Germans back, but a landing behind the German lines failed to displace them.
+Soviet forces, numerically superior to the Germans, kept up the pressure in October, forcing the Germans back, but a landing behind the German lines near Vintri failed to displace them.

 After a period of calm the Russian forces struck again in mid November, and smashed through the defenses and forced 218th Infantry and other German formations back to the very tip of the peninsula.
 Against Hitler's orders to hold on to the last man, General Schörner ordered an evacuation.

 Reduced to battle group strength, the 218th was nevertheless soon returned to the front line in Courland.

 The 218 remained in Courland for the final months of the war, finally surrendering to the Soviet Army near Tuckum.